-South Korean Leader Looks To Jump Start U.S.-North Korea Talks After Failed Summit
+South Korean Leader Looks To Jump-Start U.S.-North Korea Talks After Failed Summit

 Moon will be looking for a South Korean exception to international sanctions on North Korea, said David Fields, the associate director of the Center of East Asian Studies at the University of Wisconsin-Madison.

-"These are things that Moon has been wanting to do for a long time and I think he's probably going to pitch to Donald Trump that this might be a way to get the North Koreans back to the table," said Fields, who is author Foreign Friends, a book about the division of Korea.
+"These are things that Moon has been wanting to do for a long time, and I think he's probably going to pitch to Donald Trump that this might be a way to get the North Koreans back to the table," said Fields, who is the author of Foreign Friends, a book about the division of Korea.

 So far, the Trump administration has resisted rolling back any of the economic sanctions on North Korea imposed as a part of a maximum pressure campaign.
 Administration officials have said Kim must first completely and permanently dismantle its nuclear program.